 I love it when nerds come together to do something good.
 Andrew Slack, founder of the Harry Potter Alliance has turned millions of Potterheads into do-gooders, and now he's turned his eye toward Star Wars fans for Teacher Appreciation Week.
 It happens to coincide with "May the Fourth," which has become a kind of Star Wars holiday (but not Holiday Special)(thank the Force) for nerds worldwide.

 His basic idea is to take the passion of fandom and shape it into a force (or Force)(get it?) of good in the world.
 For Teacher Appreciation Week, he's got the #TeachMeYouDid Challenge.
 Based on the odd grammar (syntax?)(kinda talk) of Jedi Master Yoda, it's using the voice and image of Yoda as a master teacher to remind us of all the other teachers who have influenced our lives.
+Because without a doubt, your life has been influenced by them.

 The steps to accept the #TeachMeYouDid challenge are simple: